Independent Study in Psychology

 Students interested in completing a significant research project during their undergraduate career may want to consider the Graduation with Distinction Program (GwD) .
 This is especially important for students planning to pursue graduate education in psychology but is highly recommended for any student with a strong interest in research.

 Typical Time Commitment and Scholarly Product of Independent Study Projects : Many students often wonder how many hours per week they should be working in the lab, or how long their research paper should be.
 An average of 10 hours of work/week is expected, though you may have the opportunity to work more.
 There is a range of time-investment and final product.
 Just remember that your reward for your project will typically correlate with the effort you invest.

-A WARNING REGARDING UNDERGRADUATE RESEARCH: Strict Federal laws apply to all research performed with humans and animals and, like any researcher at Duke, may require prior approval from the university committee that oversees research with human subjects or animals.
-In general, research you may be conducting as part of a class requirement, e.g., surveying students in your dorm about their sleeping habits to obtain information about a term paper, does not require prior approval.
-However, research that you hope will contribute to generalizable knowledge, e.g., you intend to publish it or present it at a conference, does require review and approval before you can begin.
-As a general rule, you should consult with your professor or with one of the Directors of Undergraduate Studies before beginning a research project involving human or animal subjects so that they can advise you whether official approval is required.
+A WARNING REGARDING UNDERGRADUATE RESEARCH: Strict Federal laws apply to all research performed with humans and animals and,undergraduate researchers, like any researchers at Duke, may need prior approval from the university committee that oversees research with human subjects or animals.
+In general, research you may be conducting as part of a class requirement (e.g., surveying students in your dorm about their sleeping habits to obtain data for a research paper), does not require prior approval.
+However, research that you hope will contribute to generalizable knowledge (e.g., research you intend to publish or present it at a conference), does require review and approval before you can begin.
+As a general rule, you should consult with your professor or with the Directors of Undergraduate Studies before beginning a research project involving human or animal subjects so that they can advise you whether official approval is required.
 For more information about research policies at Duke, visit the Office for Research Support's web site at http://www.ors.duke.edu.